Journal of Positioning, Navigation, and Timing (J Position Navig Timing; JPNT)

 Revised on December 20, 2013

-Article 2 (Authorship) Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, and/or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-Every author should meet all of these four conditions.
-After the initial submission of a manuscript, any changes whatsoever in authorship (adding author(s), deleting author(s), or re-arranging the order of authors) must be explained by a letter to the editor from the authors concerned.
-This letter must be signed by all authors of the paper.
-Copyright assignment must also be completed by every author.
+Article 2 (Authorship) Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; 3) final approval of the version to be published, and 4) agreeing to be accountable for all aspects of the work in ensuring that the questions related to the accuracy or integrity of any part of the work can be appropriately investigated and resolved.
+The authors should meet these four conditions.
+If the number of authors is equal to or greater than two, there should be a list of each author’s role in the submitted paper.
+The description of co-first authors is accepted if the corresponding author believes that they fulfilled these roles in contributing to the manuscript.

 Article 3 (Originality, plagiarism and duplicate publication) Submitted manuscripts must not have been previously published or be under consideration for publication elsewhere.
 No part of the accepted manuscript should be duplicated in any other scientific journal without the permission of the Editorial Board.
 Submitted manuscripts are screened for possible plagiarism or duplicate publication by Similarity Check upon arrival.
 If plagiarism or duplicate publication is detected, the manuscripts may be rejected, the authors will be announced in the journal, and their institutions will be informed.
 There will also be penalties for the authors.